alvaromartinez986/newsgrid/README.md

 # Newsgrid
-Html and css exercise to manage grids
+Html and css exercise to manage grids.
 See the page in https://github.com/alvaromartinez986/newsgrid